What healthy eating means when you’re trans and taking hormones

 What’s for dinner tonight?
 If you’re trans and taking hormones, figuring out what to put on your plate could be a surprisingly tricky process.

-With a growing number of people seeking gender-affirming hormone therapy in the U.S., many could face unique nutritional considerations that researchers have only recently begun to explore, says Whitney Linsenmeyer, PhD, RD, an assistant professor of nutrition and dietetics at Saint Louis University who specializes in transgender nutrition.
+With a growing number of people seeking gender-affirming hormone therapy, many could face unique nutritional considerations that researchers have only recently begun to explore, says Whitney Linsenmeyer, PhD, RD, an assistant professor of nutrition and dietetics at Saint Louis University who specializes in transgender nutrition.
 Adding to the challenge: Transgender identities aren’t reflected in standard dietary guidelines.

 From daily energy requirements to how much calcium, iron, and other nutrients you really need, here’s a closer look at what the experts know—and are still investigating—about nutrition and gender-affirming hormone-replacement therapy (HRT) to help you understand what healthy eating might mean for you right now.